-The Best Online MSN/MPH Dual Degree Programs
+The Best Online MSN/MPH Dual Degree Programs of 2022

 Are you ready to earn your online nursing degree?

 Online master of science in nursing (MSN) and master of public health (MPH) dual degree tracks can be more affordable than on-campus options.
 These programs offer scheduling flexibility and allow students to work while attending classes virtually.
 Graduates of MSN/MPH programs develop skills from two disciplines through blended courses.

 We use a data-driven methodology to rank the best programs making it easier for you to find a program that works for you.
 Our methodology is based on metrics that we believe matter most to students, including academic quality, affordability, reputation, and program offerings.

 Keep reading to learn more about MSN/MPH programs or go straight to our list of the best online MSN/MPH programs.

 What Can You Do With an MSN/MPH Dual Degree?

 Earning an MSN/MPH dual degree online is a great option for nursing students who wish to supplement their education.
 MSN programs present advanced patient care techniques, while an MPH curriculum offers insights into community health and epidemiology.
 MPH candidates build foundational public health knowledge that can enhance their assessment and diagnostic skills.

 By understanding the factors that influence community health, nurses can develop accurate, context-appropriate treatment methods and disease prevention measures.
 Online MSN/MPH dual degree nursing programs also provide nurses with the administrative skills needed to develop health initiatives and improve wellness across entire populations.

 Graduates can become certified public/community health clinical nurse specialists (PHCNS-BC), medical health services managers, and public health nurse practitioners (PHNPs).